d04nhtu/dsa/README.md

-# The Data Structures and Algorithms - Kotlin (for learning purposes)
+# Data Structures & Algorithms - Kotlin
+A collection of data structures and algorithms is implemented in Kotlin for leanring purposes.

 ## DataStructures
   * Heaps